tirumaraiselvan/op-workshop/README.md

 Install Azure functions development tools (v3) by following the applicable instructions for your machine: https://github.com/Azure/azure-functions-core-tools

+Create a new functions directory here in the project root, and navigate to it:
+`mkdir functions`
+`cd functions`

 In the `functions` directory, use the following commands to set up:

 `func init`

 - Select node